Stock Market Prediction via Deep Learning Techniques: A Survey: Stock market prediction in machine learning

-A common strategy for predicting the firm trend in terms of its relevant firms is to adopt graph convolution networks (GCNs) with predefined firm relations.
-However, through a range of firm linkages, the bridging importance of which fluctuates over time, momentum spillovers are transmitted.
-Cheng and Li \cite{cheng2021modeling} proposed an attribute-driven graph attention network (AD-GAT) to capture the attribute-mattered momentum spillovers.
-This network applies the unmasked attention mechanism for inferring the dynamic firm relation underneath the market signal, which is fusing a tensor-based feature extracting module.
-The proposed model outperforms GCN, eLSTM \cite{8966989}, and TGC \cite{feng2019temporal} in terms of accuracy and AUC in experiments on the three-year data of the S\&P 500.
+One approach for forecasting a specific firm's trend is using GCNs based on pre-established relationships among firms.
+However, momentum spillovers can occur through various firm connections, the significance of which can change over time.
+Cheng and Li \cite{cheng2021modeling} introduced an attribute-driven graph attention network (AD-GAT) to capture these attribute-driven momentum spillovers.
+This network utilizes an unmasked attention mechanism to infer the dynamic firm relationships within the market signal, utilizing a feature extraction module based on tensors.
+The proposed model was found to be more accurate and have a higher AUC than GCN, eLSTM \cite{8966989}, and TGC \cite{feng2019temporal} in experiments using three years of data from the S\&P 500.